Azure-Samples/azureml-basic-workshop/README.md

 ## 8. Bonus: Create a component
 Create a component from the train.py file and use it in a pipeline to re-train a model that is then used for batch scoring.
 Try this using the CLI and Studio.

-## If you're really stuck
-TODO Look in the <TODO> branch for more help.